 I’ve sat through OKR workshops.
 I’ve written SMART goals.
 I’ve seen BHAGs, MBOs, V2MOMs.
 Every year there’s a new framework that promises to be the answer.

-Here’s what I’ve learned: most goal-setting becomes corporate theater.
+Most goal-setting becomes corporate theater.
 We craft goals that sound impressive but are too fluffy to drive decisions.
 We keep them “short and to the point” but lose clarity and ownership in the process.

-And here’s the uncomfortable part: we avoid assigning clear ownership because it forces us to confront something we don’t want to see.
+What nobody wants to say: we avoid assigning clear ownership because it forces us to confront something we don’t want to see.
 When you try to name an owner, you realize your teams aren’t set up to be independent.

 Instead of fixing that, we assign ownership to “areas” or “the VP of Engineering.”